tomap/hexo-theme-minidyne/README.md

 <!-- more -->

+This is V2.
+For V1 of this theme, [head over to V1](https://github.com/tomap/hexo-theme-minidyne/tree/v1)

 ## Features Overview

 - Responsive
 - Tags Support
+- Accessible colors (at least the default one)
 - Responsive Images
 - Social Accounts configuration
-- Pagination
 - Pages
-- Three languages (French, English and German)
 - Stylus CSS preprocessor
 - ejs HTML templates
 - Standalone (single css file, no external file) 🥊
 - Static (no js, one single css) 🍊
 - Emoji Icons for blog posts ✨
-- SVG for social icons (twitter, stackoverflow, linkedIn 📰)
+- SVG for social icons (Twitter, StackOverflow, LinkedIn 📰)

 ## External libraries used